-In an effort to claim the functional surface as a painting surface, Render is a new collection of plate paintings and vases made sourcing the textile and ceramic collections at the Victoria and Albert Museum.
+In an effort to claim the functional surface of a plate as a painting surface, Render was made sourcing works belonging to the textile collection of the Victoria and Albert Museum in London.

-In the translation and re-working of historic fabric pattern to the ceramic surface of a group of plates, Render becomes an exploration of the relationship between the historic and the contemporary with artworks crossing over categories of decorative art, design and fine art.
-Through shift in scale, color and context, the compositions of plates both abstract and highlight aspects of the textile patterns, encouraging a new dialog in pattern.
+By reinterpreting historic fabric patterns on the ceramic surfaces of a group of plates, Render becomes an exploration of the relationship between the historic and the contemporary.
+Through shifts in scale, color and context, the compositions of the plates both abstract and highlight aspects of the original textile patterns.
+The work reawakens interest in the historic through 21st-century aesthetic choices.

 Dimensions: 32″ H x 40″ W X 1.5″ D